Karl-Webster/karl-webster.github.io/_posts/2021-01-12-kernel-panic-grub.md

 ```

 Now exit the chroot

 ```bash
 exit
 for i in dev proc sys run; do sudo umount /mnt/rescue/$i; done
 ```

+* Now re-attach the "broken" volume to the instance and check if it works, if so great!

 # Other Notes